safiya-kirpichonak/entertaining-scripts/README.md

-# Useless scripts [In progress]
+# Entertaining scripts [In progress]

-This repository contains useless scripts that I have written.
+This repository contains entertaining scripts that I have written.
 They are not big enough to be a separate repository, but they were fun to write and I learned something new while writing them.

 ## Installation